DeX3/swme-paper/README.md

 ### Building with docker

-As managing classes is a bit of a pain, you can also use my docker image which has all required classes readily installed:
+As managing latex distributions is a bit of a pain, you can also use my docker image which has all required classes readily installed:

   docker pull theromanempire/latex